ChefData/pinterest-data-pipeline545/Walkthrough_part_6_Streaming.md

 ## Apache Spark Structured Streaming

-Apache Spark Structured Streaming is a near-real time processing engine that offers end-to-end fault tolerance with exactly-once processing guarantees using familiar Spark APIs.
-Structured Streaming lets you express computation on streaming data in the same way you express a batch computation on static data.
+Apache Spark Structured Streaming is a near-real-time processing engine that offers end-to-end fault tolerance with exact-once processing guarantees using familiar Spark APIs.
+Structured Streaming lets you express computation on streaming data in the same way you express batch computation on static data.
 The Structured Streaming engine performs the computation incrementally and continuously updates the result as streaming data arrives.

 It allows developers and data engineers to process and analyse real-time data using the same high-level, SQL-like programming constructs as batch processing in Apache Spark.
 Structured Streaming leverages the structured APIs provided by Apache Spark, including DataFrames and Datasets.
 This allows users to express their stream processing logic in a declarative and SQL-like manner, making it accessible to both SQL users and those familiar with traditional batch processing.

 One of the key advantages of Structured Streaming is its unified programming model for batch and streaming processing.
-Developers can use the same code to express transformations, aggregations, and analytics whether working with batch data or real-time streams.
+Developers can use the same code to express transformations, aggregations, and analytics, whether working with batch data or real-time streams.
 Databricks supports structured streaming, enabling real-time data processing and analytics.
 This project builds a continuous application that processes and analyses data as it arrives.

 ### Apache Delta Lake